lm3nitro/Projects/New/Suricata rule development.md

 ![Pasted image 20241008160146](https://github.com/user-attachments/assets/b9d13a0c-4301-4617-82bd-fa0359a21257)

-based on the output, the rule created worked and it was able to detect the ping sweep perfomed.
+based on the output, the rule created worked and it was able to detect the ping sweep performed.

 Taking a look at the pcap file to verify the behavior of the ping sweep: